Adedoyin-Emmanuel/taskade-api/README.md

 ## Resources 🥄

 As usual, I mean what else do I've? 😆.
 I used **Youtube** to learn.
 I watched several crash courses on **Prisma**.
 I will provide the links to the videos later.
-After learning, I studied a Senior developer codebase (Akinkunmi) and (Benaiah Alumona) to understand how it works and all in a production environment and a product used by a lot of users.
+After learning, I studied 2 Senior developers codebase (Akinkunmi) and (Benaiah Alumona) to understand how it works and all in a production environment and a product used by a lot of users.
 I also studied **Prisma** docs to understand how it works and go beyond the **Youtube Videos** you absolutely need to read the docs.

 - [Prisma Crash Course By Brad Traversy](https://www.youtube.com/watch?v=CYH04BJzamo&pp=ygUTcHJpc21hIGNyYXNoIGNvdXJzZQ%3D%3D)
 - [Learn Prisma In 60 Minutes By Web Dev Simplified](https://www.youtube.com/watch?v=RebA5J-rlwg&pp=ygUTcHJpc21hIGNyYXNoIGNvdXJzZQ%3D%3D)